Ohio Public Libraries and Student Learning: Common Core & More

 What does all of this mean for public libraries?

 A large and growing literature exists about libraries and the Common Core, as well as general resources on the role of public libraries in student learning.
 The following is a starter pack for planning and self-paced learning.

 Three-Minute Video Explaining the Common Core

-A brief, clear, and entertaining introduction to Common Core from the Educators' Personal Learning Network.
+A brief, clear, and entertaining introduction to Common Core from the Council of the Great City Schools.

 From the National PTA, these simple, clear, free guides include key items that children should be learning in English language arts and mathematics in each grade under Common Core.
 They also offer activities that parents can do to support their children's learning.
 The guides are available in English and Spanish, and in several formats.
 There is a guide for each grade from K-8, one for high school English, and one for high school math.

 Public Libraries' Outreach Role in Reading and Support of Student Learning (PDF)